 - Farscape had the Defecting for Love variation with Aeryn Sun.
 Later done again in "PK Tech Girl" with Gilina.
 In her case she returned again to save John's hiney when he got captured, but their budding romance was cut short.
 What?
 Being a Mauve Shirt on an Anyone Can Die show is risky business!
 (Sad business, too)

-- Happens with Jayne in Firefly, who Mal bribes into his team with better pay and his own bunk.
+- This is how Jayne gets recruited in Firefly.
+Mal bribes the mercenary into his team with better pay and his own bunk.
 Mal was so persuasive that Jayne shot his former employer!

 - Damar in Star Trek: Deep Space Nine wasn't a mook by the time of his Face–Heel Turn (though he started out as one), but the fact that the Dominion treated him like one even though he was nominally the Cardassian head of state was a major factor in his change of side.